Nostalgia consumption

 Nostalgia consumption is a social and cultural trend that could be described as the act of consuming goods that elicit memories from the past, being associated with the feeling of nostalgia.

 History and theory

 It could be said that, through their everyday consumption, goods acquire new meanings in relation to the way consumers use and perceive them.
-Indeed, consumers enrol themselves in a new kind of activity, transforming goods into personal objects through an active work of symbolisation.
+Indeed, consumers engage themselves in a new kind of activity, transforming goods into personal objects through an active work of symbolisation.
 As reported by Sassatelli in the book Consumer Culture, "the value of things depends on the value they are given by the subject, rather than being founded on absolutes".

 Origins

 The origins of consumed nostalgia date back to the second half of the twentieth century.
 As explained in the article Media, Memory and Nostalgia in Contemporary France: Between Commemoration, Memorialisation, Reflection and Restoration, one of the first important sociologists who studied nostalgia, Fred Davis (1979), divided the nostalgic experience into three different levels: simple, reflexive and interpreted.
 The first one is based on the belief that "things were better in the past".
 At the second level, the individual starts raising questions concerning the truth of the nostalgic claim, then entering in the third one by going beyond the issues of historical accuracy into a deeper analysis.

 As far as the consuming dimension is concerned, it might be said that the first level proposed by Davis helps us in understanding how consumed nostalgia has always achieved excellent results in various markets from the 1900s: generations usually experience this feeling for an epoch before its own of about twenty years.
 Nowadays, the most iconic nostalgia is the one that comes from the early 2000s.
 Anyway, this nostalgia could turn into a utopian vision of the past since "an individual's idealized perception of it automatically erases any negative traces".